Muay Thai Fighters Respect all but Fear None

 On the other hand, Kwang Liew Lang (Deer looks back), Hong Peek Hak (Swan with broken wings), and Graisorn Kham Huai (Tiger descends into the stream) are a few of the complementing techniques.

-A correct body posture while practicing this form helps save much energy while attacking and defending perfect timing and targeting the soft spots of the opponent's body with hard blows is the basis of this style.
+A correct body posture while practicing this form helps save much energy while attacking and defending, perfect timing and targeting of the soft spots of the opponent's body with hard Elbows and Knees is the basis of this style.